REMUS (vehicle): REMUS 600

+A total of 175 REMUS 600s were delivered to customers in the United States, United Kingdom, Australia and Japan.

+REMUS 300

+The small-sized REMUS 300 is a development of the REMUS 100, announced in April 2021.
+It has a length of 2.3 m and a diameter of 19 cm.
+The standard REMUS 300 weighs 56 kg, but its modular design permits a 45.4 kg expeditionary configuration to a 67.6 kg long-endurance configuration.
+It can be configured with lithium-ion batteries for an endurance of up to 30 hours, with a maximum range of 165 km.
+It can dive to 305 m and has a speed of up to 5 kn.

+It is designed for mine countermeasures, search and recovery, rapid environmental assessment, hydrographic survey, anti-submarine warfare, and intelligence, surveillance and reconnaissance.
+It has civil applications in the fields of marine archaeology, renewables, and offshore oil and gas.

+In March 2022, the U.S. Navy selected the REMUS 300 as its next generation small UUV (SUUV).
+As of 2024, the system was also being adopted by the Royal Navy's Mine and Threat Exploitation Group.

 REMUS 100

 The REMUS 100 takes its name from its max operating depth of 100 meters.
 The US Navy operates a derivative of the REMUS 100, in addition to the standard REMUS 100, designated Mk 18 Mod 1 “Swordfish”.
 It can travel at speeds of up to 5 kn and has an endurance of up to 22 hours at its standard cruising speed of 3 kn.

 REMUS M3V

 The REMUS M3V (Micro 300 Meter Rated Vehicle) is the smallest in the range and is designed to fit the A-type sonobouy design envelope (91.5 x 12.4 cm).
 The M3V can travel at 10 knots and dive to 300 meters, apparently uniquely among the REMUS family the M3V can be airdropped.